 Objective: to evaluate the relationships between body measurements and to develop and evaluate prediction models for body build weight and gender.

 Methods: Anthropometric measurements were taken for 247 male and 260 female participants.
-Linear regression was used with the best model selection method to predict body build weight.
+Linear regression was used to predict body build weight with AIC as model selection method.
 Body mass index (BMI) was evaluated with respect to body build weight, muscle mass, and fat status.
 Forward and backward stepwise selection was used with logistic regression to predict gender.
 Internal validation was carried out for each prediction model using cross-validation.

 Results: The model that predicted body build weight the best included skeletal biacromial, skeletal biiliac, skeletal bitrochanteric, skeletal chest depth, skeletal chest, skeletal elbow, knee girth, ankle girth, wrist girth, age, height, and gender.
 The model had an AIC of -1481.04.
 BMI was not a good predictor of body build weight with an adjusted R2 of 0.540.
 Variables selected for the prediction of gender from skeletal measurements included chest depth, bitrochanteric, biacromial, wrist, knee, elbow, and height measurements.
 This model had a sensitivity and specificity of 96.5% and 95%, respectively.